-\paragraph{Recurrent neural networks} We numerically studied the performance of a gated recurrent unit GRU($d$)~\cite{cho2014properties} with hidden state size $d$, which can be thought of as a slightly more streamlined variant of the classic long short-term memory~\cite{hochreiter1997long}.
-Although such an RNN reads in the input sequence one token at a time, it can build up long-time memory by continuously updating its internal state $\bh \in \reals^d$, cf.~\cref{fig:dynamics}.
+We numerically studied the performance of a gated recurrent unit GRU($d$)~\cite{cho2014properties} with hidden state size $d$, which can be thought of as a slightly more streamlined variant of the classic long short-term memory~\cite{hochreiter1997long}.
+Although such an RNN reads in the input sequence one token at a time, it can exploit long-range correlations by continuously updating its internal state $\bh \in \reals^d$, cf.~\cref{fig:dynamics}.
 We show the test performance of GRU models with various internal state sizes $d$ in \cref{fig:error-vs-k}.
-The GRU display a good performance: as soon as the GRU($d$) has a hidden state with a hidden state of dimension~$d=2$, it captures all the memory of the sequence at all $k$, achieving the limiting performance of AR($W$) models with the largest window size.
+The GRUs display a good performance: as soon as the GRU($d$) has a hidden state with dimension~$d=2$, it captures all the memory of the sequence at all $k$, achieving the limiting performance of AR($W$) models with the largest window size.
 Indeed, the error curves for GRUs with $d\geq2$ all coincide.
-This observation, together with the limited performance gain from increasing $W$ in the AR($W$) and CNN($W$) models suggest that the error is approaching the Bayes limit.
-Note that the rate of this convergence depends on $k$, since the student memory required to achieve the optimal performance depends on the degree of non-Markovianity of the sequence {(see Fig. \ref{fig:error-vs-k}).} While we focused on comparing the performance of the models here, it is important to accurately compare the computational cost of these models as well.
+This observation, together with the limited performance gain from increasing $W$ in the AR($W$) and CNN($W$) models, suggest that the error is approaching the Bayes limit.
+Note that the rate of this convergence depends on $k$, since the size of the integration window required to achieve the optimal performance depends on the degree of non-Markovianity of the sequence {(see \cref{fig:error-vs-k}).} While we focused on comparing the performance of the models here, it is important to accurately compare the computational cost of these models as well.
 For a detailed comparison of the complexity we refer the reader to~\cref{app:complexity}.